inspire-eu-validation/view-service/iso-19128/README.md

 1. INSPIRE network service metadata in a Discovery Service is referenced through an extended capability.
 2. Use (extended) capabilities to map all INSPIRE metadata elements to the WMS 1.3.0 elements.

-The requirements considering including the mandatory INSPIRE metadata elements on the Capabilities document depend on which scenario the data provider has chosen to follow.
-Since there is no dedicated method in [TG VS](#ref_TG_VS) for the data prodiver to indicate which scenario he/she has chosen, the validator software must use the following logic to decide the appropriate set of tests to apply:
+The requirements considering including the mandatory INSPIRE metadata elements on the Capabilities document depends on which scenario the data provider has chosen to follow.
+Since there is no dedicated method in [TG VS](#ref_TG_VS) for the data provider to indicate which scenario has been chosen, the validator software must use the following logic to decide the appropriate set of tests to apply:

 The scenario 2 is selected only if at least one of the following elements exists in the WMS Capabilities document's `inspire_vs:ExtendedCapabilities` element: